wangjuan001/HiCPlus_pytorch/README.md

 We provided a training pipeline for convenient usage [dataGenerator.py](https://github.com/wangjuan001/HiCPlus_pytorch/blob/master/src/dataGenerator.py).

+This also includes the training dataset generating steps.
+All you need to do is to provide the high resolution matrix data (both sparse, dense matrix are fine), specify the chromosome number, downsampling rate(default : 16), the name of output model name (default: 80M_model).

 example:
 ```
 python dataGenerator.py --input_file chr22.10k.obs.gm12878.matrix --chrN 22 --scale_factor 60 --out_model 80M_model